N-Rondoni/slugFind/README.md

- This directory contains the major software contributions of the paper entitled "Predicting Neuronal Firing from Calcium Imaging Using a Control Theoretic Approach".
+ This directory contains the major software contributions of the paper entitled "Predicting Neuronal Firing from Calcium Imaging Using a Control Theoretic Approach" published through PLOS at https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1012603

 #--------------------------------------------------------------------------------------------#

  In summary, the ground up workflow should be

  -dataPrep.py

+ -estimateDriver.py will iterate through available datasets in the spikefinder challenge, or one may point estimateParams.py at their specific file.

+ -make sure your learned alpha is stored in paramUtils.py (either hardcod or point to the location estimateParams saved alpha at).

  -can run: MPCmain.py 0 1 "test" from command line for specific node/dataset/condition.
 In this example, node 0 dset 1 condition "test".

  Alternatively, driver.py will iterate through all nodes/datasets/conditions

+ -can also point MPCmain.py to your own calcium recording, should you have such data

  -processing.py computes and saves all correlation scores, as well as VPD distances